A fly in the hive causes bees to flee

 Oddly, honey bees parasitized by the phorid flies are attracted to light.
 Individuals are found to abandon their hives at night and fly toward sources of light where they remain until they die.
 In fact, it was large numbers of dead honey bees around lights on the campus at San Francisco State University that lead to the discovery of phorid fly activity in honey bees.
 Also of interest is the fact that many of the phorid flies were found to test positive for Nosema ceranae and deformed wing virus—pathogens often associated with dead colonies.

 The authors of the paper speculate that the native phorid fly has recently evolved to accept the non-native honey bee as a host.
 If the fly had long been a parasite of honey bees, adult phorid flies, their larvae, or accumulations of dead bees around lights would have been noticed before now.
 As they point out, the honey bee is one of the most studied creatures on earth so it is doubtful this fly would have escaped detection.

 If the fly has indeed shifted hosts, it is bad news for beekeepers.
 Unlike bumble bees and paper wasps—creatures without huge populations—a honey bee colony can provide a vast breeding ground for the flies.
 And at one to thirteen larvae per bee, it wouldn’t take long for the flies to overwhelm a colony.
 Furthermore, this tremendous population of flies could leave the hive and harm bumble bees and perhaps other wild bees as well.
 Scary stuff, great material for horror flicks.

 I urge you to click on the link to the original article and enlarge the photo of a phorid larva leaving a bee.
-But I warn you, the image is graphic.
-It is enough to make me sick.
+For more details on this phorid fly, see Zombee Questions and Answers.